jresoort/kafkastreams-workshop/README.md

 ```
 Browse to http://localhost:8080/sensor and submit some sensor data!

 You should also consider adding some unit test coverage.
-See https://docs.spring.io/spring-kafka/reference/htmlsingle/#testing for details about unit testing Spring Kafka applications
+For now we will leave that and continue with Exercise 2 to learn about Kafka Streams.
+Exercise 3 will cover unit testing Spring Kafka applications.

 ## Exercise 2: Kafka Streams
 In this exercise we will be extending the application built in Exercise 1.
-We will use the plain Kafka Streams library to implement Kafka Streams processing on top of a Spring Boot application
+We will use the plain Kafka Streams library to implement Kafka Streams processing on top of a Spring Boot application.

 Additional Kafka Streams documentation can be found here:
 https://kafka.apache.org/11/documentation/streams/developer-guide/